jkeizer1/MIDI-Router/README.md

 # MIDI-Router
 MIDI Router -
   ![image](https://user-images.githubusercontent.com/17629970/133940938-1160de31-6f55-4634-9de7-f984f7d90cb2.png)
   This software enables MIDI Channel/Port mapping.
 You can bookmark several configurations (maps) in your WebMIDI capable browser and quickly start making music versus fussing in your DAW.
-My use case is to provide software for aMIDIPLUS 8x8 USB Midi Box.
+My use case is to provide software for a **MIDIPLUS 8x8 USB Midi Box**. <BR>
 <BR>
 SETUP<BR>
 -- host this on some webserver<BR>